gl1tterbomb/gl1tterbomb/README.md

 Some info about me;

-Hihihihi!
+Hello everypony!
 My name is Archer, and I also go by other names, like Mou, Roddy, Harold/Hal, and more...
 I'm fine with people calling me by kin names and any nicknames ^^ as long as it's not inappropriate.
-I have no idea how to introduce myself, but I'll try my best!
-I'm an introvert; I don't talk much, and my English is very horrible, so my words often come off.
+I have no idea how to introduce myself, but I'll try my best! uhh, uhhh, my favorite color is orange...I am an artist and I love to draw a lot.
+I sometimes post my artworks on social media.
+I don't really talk that much, and my English is not that great, my words often come off.
 I'm kinda awkward around everypony I dont know, so it would take me a while to interact with them. 🫠 Please be patient with me.
-I'm an artist.
-I sometimes post my artworks on social media.
 I love Green Lanterns and alien robots.
 My friends are very cool. ^_*

 [ extra?; ]

-INTJ
+- INTJ

 - Spanish is my mother tongue, and I was born in Puerto Rico